Evening and weekend appointments available!Evenings & Weekends Available

 Teens with significant anger or defiance issues will exhibit behaviors beyond typical teen angst.

-Teens who suffer from severe anger issues will be consumed with rage and anger.
+Teens who grapple with severe anger issues often find themselves consumed by intense rage.
 Parents should be aware of any illegal activity, risky behavior, self-harm, or violence.
 A teenager might lash out in response to stress or an undiagnosed or untreated mental disorder.

 Also see our blog on A Mental Health Self-care Checklist for the Modern Human.